 The Black Lives Matter Pratt Teach-In is a daylong conference hosting many perspectives, ideas and theories on the mission and goals of Black Lives Matter.
 The theme, Black Futures & Utopias, gives us the chance to dream, plan, and imagine the Black future where pleasure, abundance, equity, and harmony are prioritized.
 While the present may be bleak and complicated, BLM Pratt dedicates the 2021 Teach-In to the spirit of idealized Black futurity.
-This year’s teach-in will take place on Friday, February 19th.
+The 2021 took place on Friday, February 19th.

 MORNING SESSIONS: 10:30 AM – 11:30 AM ET